-A United Nations aviation agency built the 3DFX Dispersion map, which shows the movement of the virus around the world via air traffic routes from Wuhan, China.
+As COVID-19 spreads, its path can be followed on a 3D map that illustrates the global path of the virus.
+As of March 5, the map lists 176 cases in the US.
+A United Nations aviation agency built the 3DFX Dispersion map, which shows the movement of the coronavirus around the world via air traffic routes from its origin in Wuhan, China.

 The geographic information system (GIS) map displays multiple layers of data, including deaths, confirmed cases, and cases by country.
 (A geographic information system gathers, manages, and analyzes many types of data and organizes it into visualizations using maps and 3D scenes.)